celupa/project_initializer/README.md

 - Git initialized in the local project

 ## Usage
-Download and place "project_init.py" in the root directory of your project and execute it.
+Download and place *project_init.py* in the root directory of your project and execute it.
 After the execution you can delete the file.
 At the project root level, run the following commands to push to your Git repo with the pre-commit config:
-- Linux (bash): "scripts/git_auto.sh"
+- Linux (bash): *scripts/git_auto.sh*
-- Windows (cmd): "absolute path of git_auto.bat"
+- Windows (cmd): *absolute path of git_auto.bat*

 ## Features
 - Detects OS (Windows or Linux currently)